Choosing a Python distribution¶

 To prevent errors when running the Python interpreter, we have designed the Python distribution modules to produce an error when two or more are loaded into the same environment.

-Starting the interpreter from the command line will give the version and compiler information
+Launching the Python interpreter from the command line will give the version

 To find out the implementation details, we can use the platform